Kouei-Lin/yt_dlp_script/README.md

-# Youtube Videos Download Script
+# Youtube Videos Download Scripts

 ## Packages Install
 Using arch, replace the package manager to suit in your need.